Brainstorming Better Ideas

 The brainstorming should be a judgment-free zone for all the participants.
 Only without any constraints can they give the best they’ve got.
 Keep in mind that most people take someone criticizing their ideas as a critique of their personality.
 If they feel attacked, they will be afraid to speak.

-This is one of the moments when you want a team who is capable of both giving and receiving constructive feedback.
+This is one of the moments when you want a team that is capable of both giving and receiving constructive feedback.

 how-to-brainstorm